lulunac27a/java-datetime/docs/index.md

-# Print entered date and time values in all formats using Java, Java Server Pages and ColdFusion
+# Print the current and entered date and time in all supported formats in Java Server Pages (JSP), Java and ColdFusion

-Enter the date and time using the form and then press the **Submit** button to see the entered date and time in all supported formats.
+The datetime class will enter the year, month, day of the month, hour, minute, and second, and then print the entered date and time, and then it prints the current date and time in Java Server Pages (JSP), Java and ColdFusion.

-## Instructions

-Copy this directory to your Java web server root directory, and start the web server for Java Server Pages.